BlockchainCommons/Research/papers/bcr-2020-006-urtypes.md

 #### Seed Digest Source Specification

-When a unique identifier to a `crypto-seed` is needed, an extract of its fields, called the *digest source* is created and then used as input to the SHA-256 hashing algorithm.
+When a unique identifier to a `seed` is needed, an extract of its fields, called the *digest source* is created and then used as input to the SHA-256 hashing algorithm.
 The resulting digest can be compared to digests produced the same way to determine whether a seed has a particular identity.
 See [BCR-2021-002: Digests for Digital Objects](bcr-2021-002-digest.md) for more information.

-The digest source of a `crypto-seed` is just the `payload` byte string.
+The digest source of a `seed` is just the `payload` byte string.
 All other fields are ignored.
 For the example test vector above, the payload is:

 ```
 c7098580125e2ab0981253468b2dbc52